Magic mushrooms & truffels

 Perception of time

 The sense of space and time changes, and time sometimes seems to stand still.
 You can feel like you spent hours on something and then, for example, only half an hour has passed.

 During a trip, thought processes become more associative, unusual connections are made, which can lead to surprising insights, but also to almost psychotic ideas.
 For example, you may have the idea that your thoughts come back in loops (thought loops), or that you think in circles.
-If these are bad thoughts, you can imagine that this is a very negative experience (bad trip).
+If these are bad thoughts, you can imagine that this is a very negative trip experience (bad trip).

 At a reasonable dose, the boundaries of your own self begin to blur, this is called ego dissolution.
 You no longer know where you end and the other person or the environment begins.
-You have the feeling that everything is connected, sometimes even on a spiritual or religious level.
+You have the feeling that everything is connected, sometimes on a spiritual or religious level.

 Risks of magic mushrooms and truffles